vserova/book/pages/ch_config.md

 Relative paths specified in build tool settings are relative to **`$(ProjectDir)`**.

 ***Note:*** '`AdditionalOptions`' entries are applied when the tool executes - they do not modify other project properties.
 For example, if you add an include path using '`AdditionalOptions`', it will not affect the '`AdditionalIncludeDirectories`' property, which is used by the IDE.
 In this case, Visual C++ will not be able to check syntax, lookup definitions, use IntelliSense, etc. for files in that location while you're editing - but they will compile normally.
-Therefore, use the '`AddToProject`' section (see [above](#above)) for include directories unless you must use an absolute path.
+Therefore, use the '`AddToProject`' section (see [above](#ch-config.Adding-files-to-proj)) for include directories unless you must use an absolute path.

 See the [Makefile.mk.in.msvc](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/build-system/Makefile.mk.in.msvc) file for the default MSVS project settings.

+<a name="ch-config.Specifying-custom-bu"></a>

 ##### Specifying Custom Build Rules

 To specify custom build rules for selected files in the project (usually non C++ files) use the '`CustomBuild`' section.
 It has a single entry, '`SourceFiles`', which lists one or more files to apply the custom build rules to.
 Then, create a section with the name of the file, and define the following entries there: '`Commandline`', '`Description`', '`Outputs`', and '`AdditionalDependencies`' - that is, the same entries as in the Custom Build Step of Microsoft Visual Studio project property pages.
 This data will then be inserted "as is" into the MSVS project file.

+<a name="ch-config.DLL-Configuration"></a>

 ##### DLL Configuration